pyload/updatemanager/README.md

 ## Build and Deploy
-Every commit will trigger a Travis CI build that will test the code and, if there are no fails, deploy on the Heroku platform.
+Every commit will trigger a Travis CI build that will test the code.